-The liquidity of a business firm is usually of particular interest to its short-term creditors since the liquidity of the firm measures its ability to pay those creditors.
+The liquidity of a business firm is usually of particular interest to its short-term creditors since the amount of existing liquidity says a lot about the company's ability to pay those creditors.
 Generally, the higher the value of the liquidity ratio, the greater the margin of safety a company possesses in its ability to pay its bills.

-4 Liquidity Ratios
+Some Key Liquidity Ratios

 - Operating cash flow ratio is the ability of the company to satisfy current debt from current income, rather than asset sales.
 It is a two-step calculation.
-Operating cash flow is calculated by adding non-cash expenses (usually depreciation expenses) and changes in working capital.
+Operating cash flow is calculated by adding noncash expenses (usually depreciation expenses) and changes in working capital.
 The ratio is achieved by dividing operating cash flow by current liabilities.

 - The interval measure, also known as the burn rate, looks at the number of days a company can operate using only cash on hand.
 It is similar to the current ratio and quick ratio in its concern with how easily a company can satisfy its current debt obligations.
 The burn rate is, however, sometimes preferred to the quick and current ratios because it provides an approximation of the actual number of days, while the other ratios provide a value that indicates the ability and ease of making the payments.
 The interval measure is calculated by dividing quick assets, or those assets that can be immediately converted into cash, by daily operating expenses.